open-source-workshop/awesome-random/README.md

 - [Deep learning by Andrew ng ](https://www.deeplearning.ai/)

 ## MACHINE LEARNING
+- [Google Teachable Machine](https://teachablemachine.withgoogle.com/) - A free, interactive exploration into machine learning geared for kids from Google.
 - [Coursera Open Source ML Course](https://www.coursera.org/learn/machine-learning) - A free online course that people can take to learn about Machine Learning.
 It is from Stanford.

 ## Spring Boot